The Holy Gospels: A Starters Guide

 The purpose of the Gospels is to lay out how Jesus fulfilled the prophecies about the coming Messiah in the Old Testament.
 It is the central event of all creation.
 After Adam and Eve allowed sin to enter the world, Jesus came to Earth to set us free from that condemnation.
 The Gospels show how that happens.

 2 – There Are Four Gospels

 There are four Gospels in the Bible: Matthew, Mark, Luke, and John.
-Each gospel is written by the apostle it is named after.
 Some other gospels have claimed to be discovered over the years, but the only accounts that have been proven to be true and accurate by respected biblical scholars are these four Gospels.

 3 – Three of the Gospels are Synoptic

 Matthew, Mark, and Luke are often called the Synoptic Gospels because they are similar in content and structure.
 John is different in that it reveals a lot more of what was going on spiritually when Jesus walked the Earth, specifically his deity.